Baralga/baralga/application/trunk/baralga-core/README.txt

  * Log files are stored in user specific directory to ensure logging works in multiuser environments.
  * Corrected filter update after changing the day of an activity.
  * Fixed filter list behaviour for outdated filter criteria.
+ * Right click on a record in all activities table gives an edit option (Issue #0 http://baralga.origo.ethz.ch/node/106).

 Functionality
  * Display start time and running duration of activity.